 Windy Hill is a great place for paragliders to hike and fly.
 The most direct route to launch is via the Betsy Crowder, Spring Ridge, and Anniversary Trails.
 From the lower parking lot, hike up the main trail and always take the path to your right.
 This will lead you to the summit.

 Landing in the LZ at Windy Hill is an accomplishment in itself.
 Getting above launch is rare but possible.
 Flying cross-country is only possible on the best of days, but has happened on a small number of occasions.
-Hang glider and paraglider pilots have flown to the West towards the Pacific, generally following 84 towards San Gregorio.
-There have been a small number of paraglider flights to the South following Skyline towards Alpine Road and beyond, as well as several flights a few km away in the direction of Foothill Open Space Preserve.
+Hang glider and paraglider pilots have flown to the West towards the Pacific Ocean, generally following 84 towards San Gregorio.
+There have been several flights to the Southeast, the farthest to Morgan Hill.
 Legend has it that a bold pilot once flew over Big Basin all the way to Santa Cruz.

 Enjoy your flights at Windy Hill!